Victor Corces

 Victor Corces (born August 16, 1952, in Asturias, Spain) is a Professor of Human Genetics at Emory University.
 His work has focused on understanding the mechanisms by which chromosomes are folded in the three-dimensional nuclear space.
 He was elected to the National Academy of Sciences for pioneering work in epigenetics, genomics, and computational biology.
-He is a member of the Spanish Royal Academy of Sciences.
+He is also a member of the Spanish Royal Academy of Sciences.

+Education

+Corces obtained a BS in Chemistry at the Universidad Complutense in Madrid, Spain in 1975.
+He obtained a PhD in Chemistry at the Universidad Autónoma de Madrid in 1978.
+He carried out postdoctoral work in the laboratory of Mathew Meselson in the Department of Biochemistry and Molecular Biology at Harvard University.